Returning to the Arab fold, Syria’s president invited to UAE-hosted COP28 climate

 Assad’s invite, late Monday, to the climate talks comes as the Syrian president already is scheduled to attend the Arab League summit this Friday in Jeddah, Saudi Arabia, years after being frozen out of regional politics.
 A brutal crackdown by Assad’s government on demonstrators in a 2011 Arab Spring uprising challenging his rule descended into a civil war and consequently became a regional conflict.

-The war has killed half a million people and displaced half of Syria’s population.
+The war has killed half a million people and displaced half of its population.

 Assad’s invitation came in a letter from Emirati leader Sheikh Mohammed bin Zayed Al Nahyan, Syria’s state-run SANA news agency reported.
 The agency published images of Assad reading the letter alongside an Emirati diplomat in Damascus.
 The UAE similarly had cut ties with Assad, only to slowly restore them in recent years.